meashiri/ctf-writeups/gh-pages/content/posts/202306-nahamcon/index.md

 flag{2459b9ae7c704979948318cd2f47dfd6}
 ```

-`say linein('flag.txt')` is the REXX native way to display the flag,  `'cat flag.txt'` spawns a shell command from REXX.
+`say linein('flag.txt')` is the REXX native way to display the flag.  `'cat flag.txt'` spawns a shell command from REXX.
 Both of them would work for this challenge.

 #### Blobber
 `This file is really... weird... `